Ryangwaite/AWS-SAA-C02-Course/README.md

 RPO - Recovery Point Objective

-- Time between the last backup and when the failure occurred.
+- The time interval between the last backup and when the failure occurred.
 - Amount of maximum data loss.
 - Influences technical solution and cost.
-- Business usually provides an RPO value.
+- Business continuity plan usually provides a maximum RPO value that the design cannot exceed.

 RTO - Recovery Time Objective